ibm-cloud-docs/containers/cs_firewall.md

   4. Optional: Allow outgoing network traffic from the worker nodes to {{site.data.keyword.monitoringlong_notm}} and {{site.data.keyword.loganalysislong_notm}} services:
       - `TCP port 443, port 9095 FROM <each_worker_node_public_IP> TO <monitoring_public_IP>`
       - Replace <em>&lt;monitoring_public_IP&gt;</em> with all of the addresses for the monitoring regions to which you want to allow traffic:
         <p><table summary="The first row in the table spans both columns.
-The rest of the rows should be read left to right, with the server location in column one and IP addresses to match in column two.">
+The rest of the rows should be read left to right, with the server <prod id="zone-lc">location<staging id="zone-lc">zone</staging> in column one and IP addresses to match in column two.">
   <caption>IP addresses to open for monitoring traffic</caption>
         <thead>
         <th>{{site.data.keyword.containershort_notm}} region</th>